doritoes/ipgiraffe.com/7_Regions.md

 - Think about pricing model of CloudFront affects your ability to add your application to regions outside US and Europe
 - Consider how additional regions could reduce your Lambda concurrency and possibly keep you in the Lambda "Free Tier"
 - Consider how having an infrequently-used region could cause a "cold start" for user
+- Consider how using Route 53 healtch checks can keep your Lambda functions "warm"
 - Generally think minutes, not hours for the timeout until a "cold start" is required.
 It's best to assume frequent cold starts.
 - For critical applications, pay for *provisioned concurrency* which keeps a set number if instances "warm" (you are charged for every GB-second <ins>plus</ins> a small fee for each request your Lambda function handles while using provisioned concurrency.
 This can very per AWS region.
 Some provisioned concurrency usage may be included in the free tier.